 - Louis has headed down this road by the end of the movie as well.

 - Weapon for Intimidation: Invoked.
-Ordell convinces Beaumont Livingston to hide in the trunk of his car with an unloaded shotgun for the stated purpose of surprising the buying party at one of Ordell's drug deals.
-However, Ordell's true intentions are to dive over to a nearby vacant lot and shoot the defenseless Beaumont dead himself.
+Ordell convinces Beaumont Livingston to hide in the trunk of his car with an unloaded shotgun for the stated purpose of surprising the buying party at one of Ordell's arms deals.
+However, Ordell's true intentions are to drive over to a nearby vacant lot and shoot the defenseless Beaumont dead himself.

-- Interestingly, although Ordell boasts about only keeping Melanie around because she's white, his reaction to her death implies that it was just part of his image and that he did actually love her.
+- Where da White Women At?: Ordell and Melanie.
+Although Ordell boasts about only keeping Melanie around because she's white, his reaction to her death implies that it was just part of his image and he did actually love her.

-- You Have Failed Me: Ordell shoots Louis Gara for killing Melanie and leaving her body in the parking lot.
+- You Have Failed Me: Ordell shoots Louis Gara for both failing to be appropriately suspicious of Max's presence in a women's clothing store in the mall and killing Melanie and leaving her body in the parking lot.
 The scene is made much more effective by his actually looking sad about it.